jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

    .. note::

-      See :ref:`topic/installer-actions` if you want to understand exactly what the installer is doing.
-      :ref:`topic/customizing-installer` documents other options that can be passed to the installer.
+      See :ref:`topic/installer-actions` for a detailed description and :ref:`topic/customizing-installer` for other options that can be used.

 #.
 Under **Step 4: Add Storage**, you can change the **size** and **type of your
    disk by adjusting the value in **Size (GiB)** and selecting **Volume Type**.